 - Take particular care to exclude quarantined weed species from the regeneration nurseries and fields.

 - In areas with less than 500mm annual available rainfall, supplementary irrigation may be required.

 - If irrigation facilities are available, apply irrigation at least twice to establish a full soil moisture profile: a) immediately after sowing; b) immediately prior to flowering (e.g. during booting).

 - In areas with high annual rainfall and also when irrigation is used, avoid sowing plots in areas of the field prone to waterlogging.

 - Apply a fertilizer balanced for nitrogen, phosphorus and potassium, based on location conditions, practices, soil test results and fertilizer availability.

-- Landraces, tall material and wild relatives are not adapted to high nitrogen levels used in modern agriculture.
-For this material, use low levels of nitrogen fertilizer.
+- Landraces, tall materials and wild relatives are not adapted to high nitrogen levels used in modern agriculture.
+For these materials, use low levels of nitrogen fertilizer.
 Apply 60% of the recommended local farmer rates to avoid excess plant growth, which can lead to lodging and heavy mildew infection.

 Pest and disease control

 - Field crop rotation is often the best means of managing persistent pests and diseases.